The Emerald Forest: Production

 Dira Paes was chosen after an audition in which she took advantage because she answered the casting director in English.
 Even counting as experience only the plays she performed at school, she had already shown herself to be professional enough to forget what the word "modesty" means.
 "I am naked all the time, with a G-string, but with breasts and buttocks exposed.
 I was 15 and I had my 16th birthday on the last day of shooting.
 I was a girl and I have that as a reminder of the time I was still a virgin.
 But it wasn't hard to do, because everyone was Indian and naked.
 It wasn't great, but it was good to be uninhibited," she said.

 Reception

 Box office

 The film made its worldwide debut in France on 25 June 1985, where its recent Cannes buzz made it a sizeable hit.
 With 2,652,685 admissions nationwide, including 711,929 in Greater Paris, it was the 12th most popular film of the year in the country, and the 10th most popular in the capital region.

 In the United States, The Emerald Forest opened on 5 July 1985 via independent distributor Embassy Pictures, on a moderate 1,110 screens.
 It finished its run at the local box office with $24,468,550.

-The film opened in its native U.K. on 23 August 1985, in second place, but quickly fell off the charts, only drawing a lackluster £765,000 domestically.
+The film opened in its native UK on 23 August 1985, in second place, but quickly fell off the charts, only drawing a lackluster £913,000 domestically.